ninchat/ninchat-api/api.md

   `user_id` is specified, the invite can only be used by that user, and an info message is sent to that user (see [Message types](#message-types)).
 - "audience" keys may be used in `create_session` actions.
 An audience channel must be specified via the `channel_id` parameter.
+A customer user account is created; `user_attrs`, `user_settings` and `member_metadata` are supported.
-The access key may be used multiple times: a user is created during first session creation, and the user is logged in on subsequent session creations.
-The user will be a customer in the audience.
-The lifetime of the access key and the user account depend on the audience.
+  The access key may be used multiple times, each time logging in the same user.
+The lifetime of the access key and the user account depend on the audience's lifetime.

+The `member_metadata` object can be used to supply audience channel membership metadata.
+The trustworthiness of the metadata can be indicated via its
+placement: placing it at the top-level means that it is user-supplied information; placing it inside the "secure" object means that the information can be relied on by the agent users.
+For this action, the "secure" property must not be encrypted.
+(The placement convention is intended to be analoguous with metadata supplied via `request_audience` action: top-level metadata may originate from the customer's browser, but "secure" metadata can't be fabricated by the customer.)

 ### `send_access`